elearning-evolve/BigBlueButton-WordPress-Plugin/README.md

 ## Description ##

-This plugin integrates [BigBlueButton](https://bigbluebutton.org/) (BBB) into WordPress through which teachers can manage their virtual classrooms right from the WP dashboard.
+[Video Conferencing with BBB](https://wordpress.org/plugins/video-conferencing-with-bbb) integrates [BigBlueButton](https://bigbluebutton.org/) into WordPress through which teachers can manage their virtual classrooms right from the WP dashboard.

 BigBlueButton has all the core features you would expect in a web conferencing system.